sabifo4/Tutorial_MCMCtree/01_PAML/00_BASEML/README.md

 Before running `MCMCtree` using the approximate likelihood calculation to speed up timetree inference, we first need to calculate the vector of branch lengths, the gradient (vector), and the Hessian (matrix).
 We will use `BASEML` for this purpose as our dataset is an amino acid alignment.

-The file structure we will use is the following (you could have this file structure on your HPC, but we will run this on your local PC for this practical!):
+The file structure we will use is the following:

 ```text
 example_dating/